mcmarius/inlp/01_data_collection/README.md

 ### Robust Extraction Strategy

-The ANPC website uses the Brizy page builder, which results in complex and sometimes inconsistent HTML structures.
+The ANPC website uses a custom obfuscated script for page hydration, which results in complex and sometimes inconsistent HTML structures.
+From the CSS classes, we can infer the Brizy page builder is used.
 Our parser uses a multi-tiered approach:
 - **Class-based selectors**: Primarily targets stable classes like `brz-wp-post-content` (content) and `brz-wp__postinfo` (metadata).
 - **Fallback paths**: Uses precise `nth-of-type` selectors if the preferred classes are missing.
 - **Data Cleanup**: Automatic cleaning of titles and normalization of whitespace.